vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/prereq.md

 it will be up to you to set up or acquire environments in which to run the labs.

-This section lists the prequisites and caveats.
+This section lists the prerequisites and caveats.

 ## Practitioner